bhagwat/microservice/README.md

 # Microservice

 Contains sub projects required for managing microservices.
-Gradle multi project build will help you in opening all the projects in IntelliJIdea.
+Gradle multi project build will help you in opening all the projects in IntelliJIdea as well as build.

 ## Config Server